Completion Accounts vs Locked Box: Which Pricing Mechanism is Right for Your Australian Business Sale?

 - Dispute resolution: If the parties disagree on the completion accounts, an independent accountant (often a Big Four firm) resolves the dispute.

-Example: You sell your business for $5 million enterprise value, with estimated working capital of $500,000 at completion.
+Example: You sell your business for $5 million (the agreed total price), with estimated working capital — the cash and near-cash assets needed to run the business day-to-day — of $500,000 at settlement.
 Three months later, the buyer's accountants determine actual working capital was $450,000.
 You owe the buyer a $50,000 refund (plus interest).

 Locked Box (Fixed Price at a Historical Date)

-Under a locked box mechanism, the purchase price is fixed at signing based on the business's financial position at a historical "locked box date" (typically the most recent audited or management accounts date, usually 1-3 months before signing).
+Under a locked box mechanism, the purchase price is fixed at signing based on the business's financial position at a historical "locked box date" — a past date (usually the most recent set of accounts, 1-3 months before you sign) that is used to freeze the numbers.
+The price is set, and that's it.
+No adjustment after settlement.

 How it works: